AkramsBookshelf/GCT-Git/VersionControl/Git-LFS-Hub.md

 >[!NOTE]
 > If you are working in a classroom computer environment, the Git application should already be pre-installed.
-> You can skip the download step in the following tutorial and move straight to Step 2: Verifying Your Installation.
+> You can skip the download step in the following tutorial and move straight to **[Step 2: Verifying Your Git Installation](https://github.com/AkramsBookshelf/GCT-Git/blob/main/VersionControl/Git-LFS-Hub.md#step-2-verifying-your-installation)**.

 ---